h4kr/process-monitor/README.md

 * `ps` (default): Uses the `ps` command to find CPU and memory usage.
 CPU value returned from the `ps` command is a lifetime average and does not reflect the current usage.
 * `proc`: Uses information stored in the /proc files to calculate current CPU usage.
 Implementation comes from the [node-usage](https://npmjs.org/package/usage) module.
 Only supported on Linux.

+---

+Process-monitor uses the following events:

+### stats

+Called on the specified interval and passes an object containing the PID, CPU, and MEM values.
+If `format` was provided, the output will be provided in the `out` property.

+### connections

+Called on the specified interval and passes the number of concurrent connections as a String.

+### error

+Provides error information if any failures occur when collection stats.

+## Documentation
+Generated code documentation is available in the docs directory.
+This documentation is generated using `docco-husky` - to regenerate the documentation, run `$ docco-husky lib/*` (this may require that you install docco-husky globally).

 ## Release History
+* 2013/06/14 - v0.4.1 - Updated to use the latest version of Grunt; added a new `connections` event to monitor concurrent connections.
+* 2013/04/23 - v0.4.0 - Added `technique` to support `proc` or `ps` depending on the platform you are on.
 * 2013/04/23 - v0.3.0 - Added support for current CPU usage.
 Uses [node-usage](https://npmjs.org/package/usage) module.
 * 2012/09/28 - v0.2.0 - Added `format` to the configuration object which accepts a format for the output (the `out` property of the `stats` object).
 Uses [stringformat](https://npmjs.org/package/stringformat) which allows the use of `{cpu}`, `{mem}`, and `{pid}` in the format string.
 * 2012/09/24 - v0.1.1 - Documentation update for publishing to npm.